 Last Updated on

-I’ve got a buttery toffee topped with a layer of chocolate and sprinkled with fleur de sel for you today.
-The recipe for the toffee comes from Emeril Lagasse and I added the chocolate and fleur de sel.
+This buttery toffee is topped with a layer of chocolate and sprinkled with fleur de sel.
+The recipe comes from Emeril Lagasse and I added the chocolate and fleur de sel because I think salted caramel and chocolate are a match made in heaven.

 How to make salted caramel toffee:

-Next you carefully stir in vanilla extract, then pour the caramel into a parchment-lined baking pan.
-Add chopped chocolate on top and once it’s melted, spread it around.
+You carefully stir in vanilla extract, then pour the caramel into the baking pan.
+Add chopped chocolate on top and once the chocolate is melted, spread it around.
 Let the toffee cool and sprinkle with fleur de sel.
-Eat it yourself, serve it to others or package it up nicely and give it as a gift!

 Salted Caramel Toffee